 Zoom has since removed both the Facebook data leak, and the shady installer.

 The world has changed, and the world has changed fast.
-Zoom is now a key player, and Apple is adjusting to how very much different commerce, events and the economy are now.
+Zoom is now a key player, and Apple was adjusting to how very much different commerce, events and the economy are now.

-The much, much, and three times much rumored successor to the iPhone SE looked so very close in March 2020.
+Back in March, those rumors were focused on the successor to the iPhone SE which suddenly looked so very close.
 First a protective case went on sale in Best Buy, and then sketchy reports claiming inside knowledge, said it would be just weeks away.

-We came into March really thinking more about the coronavirus, rather than new Apple products, but we left it having seen a new MacBook Air, new Mac mini and two new iPad Pro models, plus the tantalising hint of an expensive new keyboard.
-Wouldn't it be good if by the time that keyboard comes out in May, we could all go to an Apple Store to try it out?
+We came into March really thinking more about the coronavirus, rather than new Apple products, but we left it for April 2020 having seen a new MacBook Air, new Mac mini and two new iPad Pro models, plus the tantalising hint of an expensive new keyboard.